Custom Restorations to Heal Your Smile in Vallejo, CA

 Dr. Darren J. Wong and his team know how life-changing the right restorative treatment can be for a patient.
 We provide everything from fillings to complete tooth replacement through implant-supported restorations.

 Don’t spend another day unhappy with the state of your smile.
-Contact our office to make your appointment today.
+Contact our office in Vallejo, CA, to make your appointment today.

 CALL US: (707) 643-8399 REQUEST APPOINTMENT

 Restoration Services We Provide